 The most recent construction project, the addition of an administrative wing, was completed in 2006.

-Our current pastor, Ray Nicholls and his wife, Judi, were saved at Pentecostal Assembly Church in 1975.
+Ray Nicholls and his wife, Judi, were saved at Pentecostal Assembly Church in 1975.
 He was principal of New Hope Christian School from 1978 to 1991.
 In 1992, the Nicholls entered the mission field.
 Over the next 26 years, they were missionaries to the nations of Belarus, Poland, and Ukraine.
 They also served as Area Coordinators over 16 nations.
-They have been pastoring the people of Pentecostal Assembly Church since August, 2019.
+They pastored the people of Pentecostal Assembly Church from August, 2019 until October 2020.